Reading Periods:

 What We Publish:

-We welcome flash fiction, longer stories, hybrid, and experimental stuff you can't quite define.
-We publish a new story every two weeks.
+We publish a new piece every three weeks.
 Help us keep our readers on their toes.

 What We Pay: